jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 and updated inventory of the dependencies that make up your software and keep these up-to-date with the latest patches.
+The answer to this need is [SCA](../../categories/sca/).

+SCA requires access to your source code.
+It reveals external software dependencies.
+So,
+this analysis can tell you the component licenses, versions and security vulnerabilities, if there are any.
+When performing SCA combining automatic and manual work, there are no limitations due to coding language, nor is the analysis limited to commonly known vulnerabilities.

 In the DevSecOps culture,
-it’s a good idea to perform [SCA](../../categories/sca/) on your source code early and across the entire SDLC to get useful information promptly and continuously about vulnerable open-source or third-party components.
+it's a good idea
+to perform code dependencies auditing continuously, early and across the entire SDLC to get useful information promptly and continuously about vulnerable open-source or third-party components.